theaudaxproject/electrum-audax/README.rst

-Electrum MUE - Lightweight MonetaryUnit client
+Electrum AUDAX - Lightweight Audax client
 ===========================================

-Electrum-MUE is a port of Electrum, the Bitcoin wallet, to MonetaryUnit.
+Electrum-AUDAX is a port of Electrum, the Bitcoin wallet, to Audax.

 ::